yuwzho/azure-iot-gateway-ble-data-convertor-module/README.md

 {"deviceId": "Intel NUC Gateway", "messageId": 0, "temperature": 0.0}
 ```

+## What you need
+You can run the SDK's BLE or simulated_device_cloud_upload sample correctly.

 ## compile the module
 clone this repo into a linux system (Intel NUC), then run the following command: